harshitpaunikar1/offline-inspection-capture-platform/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — spent time just reading back through everything to make sure it still made sense end to end.
 - Deliverable: Solid now, moving on.
+## 2024-03-14 - Day 12: Polish wrap

+- Task summary: Used the last day on Offline Inspection Capture Platform to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.